ABE Scholarship Information for Current Students

 Dr. R. Mack Strickland and his wife, Anna, established their scholarship endowment in December 2012.
 Dr. Strickland is an Emeritus Professor of ABE at Purdue.
 He taught numerous Agricultural Mechanization and Agricultural Systems Management courses and served as advisor to most of the students in these programs for nearly three decades.
 Mack received his BS, MS, and PhD at Purdue in Ag Education.

-David J. Taylor (Agricultural Systems Management)
+Bryant Mays (Agricultural Systems Management)

 Ed and Pilar Vondell ABE Scholarships